-The key difference between Trial Balance vs Balance sheet is that Trial Balance is the report of accounting in which ending balances of different General ledgerGeneral LedgerA general ledger is an accounting record that compiles every financial transaction of a firm to provide accurate entries for financial statements.
+The key difference between Trial Balance vs. a Balance sheet is that Trial Balance is the report of accounting in which ending balances of different General ledgerGeneral LedgerA general ledger is an accounting record that compiles every financial transaction of a firm to provide accurate entries for financial statements.
 The double-entry bookkeeping requires the balance sheet to ensure that the sum of its debit side is equal to the credit side total.
-A general ledger helps to achieve this goal by compiling journal entries and allowing accounting calculations. of the company are presented into the debit column or the credit column, whereas, Balance sheet is one of the financial statements of the company which presents the shareholders’ equity, liabilities and the assets of the company at a particular point of time.
+A general ledger helps to achieve this goal by compiling journal entries and allowing accounting calculations. of the company are presented in the debit column or the credit column.
+In contrast, the Balance sheet is one of the company’s financial statements that present the shareholders’ equity, liabilities, and the company’s assets at a particular point in time.

 Differences Between Trial Balance and Balance Sheet

-Trial Balance vs. Balance Sheet -Basically, the trial balance is an internal document.
-And the balance sheet is prepared to disclose the financial affairs of the company to external stakeholders.
+Trial Balance vs. Balance Sheet –The trial balance is an internal document.
+And the balance sheet is prepared to disclose the company’s financial affairs to external stakeholders.

 In simple terms, a balance sheet is an extension of the accounts recorded in the trial balance.
-When you’re beginning to learn a balance sheet, you will be given a trial balance and would be asked to prepare a format of a balance sheet using the accounts mentioned in the trial balance.
+When you begin learning a balance sheet, you will be given a trial balance and asked to prepare a balance sheet format using the accounts mentioned in the trial balance.

 And from the trial balance, we can make a balance sheet which we will create in this article.